simonh-nguyen/digital-twin-motor-control/README.md

 * Improve portability by allowing users to input their own Wi-Fi username and password into the system
 * Enhance speed and reliability of sending commands to the system remotely
 * Create a user-friendly interface for users to control and monitor the system
+* Add safety features such as:
+  * Stopping the motor if the current is too high, preventing scenarios such as the rotating shaft getting stuck on a fixed object